 Shield yourself from EMFs (electromagnetic fields).
 You can do that by purchasing a scientifically validated EMF protection device or magnet.
 Doing so will strengthen your bioenergy field and immune system against the harmful effects of EMFs.

 Support your body with proper nutrition.
-Think about supplementing your nutritional diet with anti-oxidants such as catalase, glutathione, and Coq10.
-You can also supplement with melatonin, Zinc and Gingo Biloba.
+Think about supplementing your nutritional diet with antioxidants such as catalase, glutathione, and Coq10.
+You can also supplement with melatonin, Zinc, and Gingko Biloba.